geocoug/pg-upsert/README.md

 [![PyPI Downloads](https://img.shields.io/pypi/dm/pg-upsert.svg?label=pypi%20downloads)](https://pypi.org/project/pg-upsert/)
 [![Python Version Support](https://img.shields.io/pypi/pyversions/pg-upsert.svg)](https://pypi.org/project/pg-upsert/)

-**pg-upsert** is a Python package that provides a method to *interactively* update and insert (upsert) rows of a base table or base tables from the staging table(s) of the same name.
-The package is designed to work exclusively with PostgreSQL databases.
+**pg-upsert** is a Python package that provides a method to *interactively* update and/or insert (upsert) rows of a base table or base tables from the staging table(s) of the same name.
+It is designed to work exclusively with PostgreSQL databases.

-The program will perform initial table checks in the form of *not-null*, *primary key*, *foreign key*, and *check constraint* checks.
-If any of these checks fail, the program will exit with an error message.
-If all checks pass, the program will display the number of rows to be inserted and updated, and ask for confirmation before proceeding (when the `interactive` flag is set to `True`).
-If the user confirms, the program will perform the upserts and display the number of rows inserted and updated.
-If the user does not confirm, the program will exit without performing any upserts.

 ![Screenshot](https://raw.githubusercontent.com/geocoug/pg-upsert/refs/heads/main/pg-upsert-screenshot.png)

+## Why Use `pg-upsert`?

+Managing data synchronization between staging and production tables in PostgreSQL can be complex and error-prone. **pg-upsert** simplifies this process by providing a structured, reliable, and interactive approach to upserting data.
+Here’s why you might want to use it:

+- :white_check_mark: **Automated Integrity Checks** – Ensures that [NOT NULL](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-NOT-NULL), [PRIMARY KEY](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS), [FOREIGN KEY](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK), and [CHECK CONSTRAINT](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS) rules are validated before any modifications occur.
+If all checks pass, the program will display the number of rows to be inserted and updated, and ask for confirmation before proceeding (**when the `interactive` flag is set to `True`**).
+- :white_check_mark: **Interactive Confirmation** – Before performing upserts, the tool displays a summary of changes and waits for user confirmation, reducing accidental data corruption.
+- :white_check_mark: **Flexible Upsert Strategies** – Supports multiple upsert methods (upsert, update, insert), allowing you to tailor the process to your needs.
+- :white_check_mark: **Schema-Aware Execution** – Works across different schemas (staging and base) to help maintain data separation and versioning.
+- :white_check_mark: **Minimal Dependencies** – Built specifically for PostgreSQL without requiring complex third-party dependencies.
+- :white_check_mark: **Command-Line and Python API Support** – Run it as a script, integrate it into automated workflows, or execute it interactively via CLI.
+- :white_check_mark: **Safe and Transparent** – Logs detailed messages about operations performed, making debugging and auditing easier.

+Whether you need to merge staging data into production, synchronize changes across environments, or validate table integrity before inserts, **pg-upsert** is a lightweight yet powerful solution.

 ## Credits